 The Paragon survey highlighted that respondents felt that, in addition to driver shortage, planning pressures were also a key challenge.
 It was interesting to note that 86% of respondents felt that customer expectations were becoming more prevalent and that customers wanted technically driven visibility and accuracy on their delivery, including real-time data and communications.
 The technology to facilitate this exists and is constantly being further enhanced, but in terms of driver retention there should also be a focus on technology that supports the driver, not just the customers’ expectations.

 Where possible, technology that supports the driver, as opposed to simply monitoring their position, timing and performance, should be deployed.
 Semi-autonomous cruise control, blind spot assist, 360’ cameras and lane-keep assist are all technologies available now that help the driver concentrate on the road and reduce fatigue.
-Roads are busy and if you spend all day, every day, driving then the risk of accident is high.
+Roads are busy and if you spend all day, every day, driving then the risk of an accident is high.

 There’s also been a lot of talk by industry bodies saying that roadside services need to be improved for drivers.
 There’s absolutely no doubt that this is true, but it simply isn’t in the control of the company employing the driver.
 However, there are things that companies can do to improve driver comfort, certainly for long-haul drivers.
-Improvements in battery technology now mean that cabs can run air-conditioning and heating overnight, have refrigeration compartments and even clothes driers.
+Improvements in battery technology now mean that cabs can run air-conditioning and heating overnight, have refrigeration compartments and even clothes dryers.

 Of course, there is a cost to this and the transport logistics sector is under cost pressure.
 In fact, in the Paragon survey, transport cost was identified as the second biggest concern beyond driver shortage.
 However, these types of basic driver comforts are a relatively small expense, in terms of the lease cost of a vehicle, and they can have a big impact on the well-being of the driver and consequently driver retention.